microsoft/BotBuilder-Samples/csharp_dotnetcore/05.multi-turn-prompt/readme.md

-This sample demonstrates a the use of prompts with ASP.Net Core 2.
+This sample demonstrates a the use of multiple prompts with ASP.Net Core 2.

 # To try this sample
 - Clone the samples repository